minkeymouse/nowcasting-kr/ISSUES.md

 - ⚠️ DFM/DDFM h28 unavailable - Insufficient test data after 80/20 split

 **Next Actions**:
-1. ⏳ Commit and push STATUS.md, ISSUES.md, INSPECTION_SUMMARY.md to origin/main
+1. ⏳ Commit and push STATUS.md and ISSUES.md to origin/main (will be done in step 9)
 2. ⏳ Wait for user feedback in FEEDBACK.md (user reviews report every 2 iterations)
 3. ⏳ Implement optional enhancements if requested (see Priority 3-5 above)